room: PT 3.2.73

 93040 Regensburg, Germany

-Please send an email to firstname.lastname@example.org to register beforehand and make arrangements.
+Please send an email to firstname.lastname@example.org to register for the office hours by Monday, 6pm.

 - Transnational American Studies